webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Character-Arcs/Undo-a-Wrong.md

 ---
 aliases:
-- "Undo a Wrong"
+  - Undo a Wrong
 tags:
   - Compendium/CSRD/en/Character-Arcs/Undo-a-Wrong
   - Character-Arc
+title: Undo a Wrong
+collection: Character-Arcs
+kind: Arc
+categories: []
+id: Undo-a-Wrong
 ---
 ## Undo a Wrong
 >Someone did something horrible, and its ramifications are still felt, even if it happened long ago.
 You seek to undo the damage, or at least stop it from continuing.